Saturday, November 14, 2009

 Next on the list, improving the body.

-The Fall Into Winter
+The fall Into winter

 One of my favorite months is already over and I feel incredibly behind with…everything!
 October was such a whirlwind that my heart just couldn’t take it and I decided to go to the doctor and get it checked out.
 Nothing major, or so I hope, just strange heart palpitations.
 They’re taking it seriously, nonetheless, and are doing a full range of tests.
 They took blood and urine and who knows what else when I wasn’t paying attention.
 My EKG came up normal so they fit me with a 24 hour monitor on Monday and I took an Echo and Stress and dye test on Wednesday.
 I’ll keep you all posted of what becomes of that.